MooersLab/MooersLabWebpage/index.md

 We also work on advancing the methodology of biomolecular crystallography.
 Recent achievements include the ab initio direct methods structure determination of the largest nucleic acid to date.
-This acheivement was made in spite of the presence of two orders of translational pseudosymmetry, which hindered structure determination.
+This achievement was made in spite of the presence of two orders of translational pseudosymmetry, which hindered structure determination.
 This work required extensive supercomputer use, especially the trials starting from random phases that were required to obtain a meaningful sample size.
 We use remotely the [Schooner supercomputer](https://www.ou.edu/oscer) that is run by OU Supercomputing Center for Education & Research (OSCER) at the University of Oklahoma in Norman 20 miles to the south.
 We also use remotely the [Pete supercomputer](https://hpcc.okstate.edu/pete-supercomputer.html) at Oklahoma State University in Stillwater 80 miles to the north.